n400peanuts/M2-maskedprimingBilinguals/readMe.md

 (2) a Survey about the general linguistic knowledge of L2 (AoA survey).

 This repo contains:
-In /raw data, all the participants' data files, separately for ITA and ENG, as they came out from the acquisition procedure.
+In **[/rawData](https://github.com/n400peanuts/M2-maskedprimingBilinguals/tree/master/rawData)**, all the participants' data files, separately for ITA and ENG, as they came out from the acquisition procedure.
 In /analysis: the pre-processing and the analysis scripts.
 In /stimuli: the stimuli used for the masked priming experiment, complete with all covariates (e.g., word frequency, word length).